Come My Fanatics...: Music and themes

-Rise Above Records owner Lee Dorian stated that the group's sound on the record "somehow managed to break the mould of traditional doom metal", noting that previous doom metal groups are "very morose and slow and heavy which can be very off-putting" while Electric Wizard had a guitar sound that had a "completely unpolished approach to the way they present themselves".
+Rise Above Records owner Lee Dorrian stated that the group's sound on the record "somehow managed to break the mould of traditional doom metal", noting that previous doom metal groups are "very morose and slow and heavy which can be very off-putting" while Electric Wizard had a guitar sound that had a "completely unpolished approach to the way they present themselves".
 Dan Franklin, writing for The Quietus, stated the group's style of music was "completely contrary to the surprisingly spiritual tendencies of Trouble and others", noting its "thick, chaotic and crushing sound".
 A 29-second sample of Electric Wizards's "Wizard in Black" featuring the groups use of sampling echoed these statements, noting that the album "somehow upped the sonic ante through a wall of sludge so thick that even the most experienced of metal heads couldn't help but be overwhelmed by its power".
-Dorian also found the album difficult on a first listen, stating:
+Dorrian also found the album difficult on a first listen, stating:

 When I first listened to it I was like 'Fucking hell I can't hear the drums' but realized that it was a good thing that they were completely buried.
 I just got completely stoned and listened to it on my bed and thought it was the most amazing thing I'd ever heard.

 The music on the album draws influences from 1970s horror films, biker movies and the works of H. P. Lovecraft.
 Oborn had read Lovecraft since his early teenage years and admired his work, particularly the idea "that art should be otherworldly and have this sense of fear and something beyond our understanding.
 I took that as more of an influence than literally talking about tentacle-headed monsters, which only crosses the surface level."
 Oborn also said Come My Fanatics... was conceived as a "piece of escapism", developed from an "insular, underground feeling that we were heading to our doom as a planet and no-one overground had a fucking clue about it".
 He stated that final three songs on the album, "Ivixor B / Phase Inducer", "Son of Nothing" and "Solarian 13", were a concept about leaving Earth because it was "so fucked up".
 He said the ethic was that the planet was heading towards an environmental disaster and:

 (...) the powers that be aren't doing anything about it and don't care about the poorer people.
 So that was behind it all.
 It might seem more widely recognised now, but that's more to do with the internet and people's education about the way the world is.
 Back then you were considered quite a paranoid, underground freak if you thought the world was controlled by the powers that be and no-one really cared about us.